Egypt jails key revolution figure Abdel Fattah for 5 years

 Rulings in the court cannot be appealed.
 They require final approval by President Abdel Fattah al-Sisi.

-Abdel Fattah, a computer programmer, blogger and high-profile activist who mobilised youths in the 2011 uprising that unseated autocrat Hosni Mubarak, had been in pre-trial detention since September 2019.

-Pre-trial detention can last up to two years under Egyptian law, but in practice detainees are often kept waiting behind bars longer.
+Pre-trial detention can last two years under Egyptian law, but in practice detainees are often kept waiting behind bars longer.

 Baqer and Ibrahim were also detained in a massive crackdown.